satansdeer/satansdeer.github.com/src/pages/posts/react-native-mobx-tutorial-part-2/index.md

 }
 ```

-First we make `ApiKeyStore` load the API keys, then we `try` to load the account and tickers data and if we get anerror – we navigate user to `ProfileScreen` to enter valid credentials.
+First we make `ApiKeyStore` load the API keys, then we `try` to load the account and tickers data and if we get an error – we navigate user to `ProfileScreen` to enter valid credentials.

-When eveything is fine and we got the `computedBalances` we display them using `FlatList`.
+When everything is fine and we got the `computedBalances` we display them using `FlatList`.
 We'll take closer look on rendered components in last article where we'll cover them with view tests using `Enzyme`.

 ## Summary

-In this article I ommited a lot of code, we'll take a closer look on our stores in next article when we'll cover them with tests.
+In this article I omitted a lot of code, we'll take a closer look on our stores in next article when we'll cover them with tests.